parklab/PaSDqc/README.md

 4. *Can I use PaSD-qc to evaluate whether sub-chromosomal regions are poorly amplified?*

     Yes.
 See `examples/07_example_region_blacklist` for instructions.

+5. *What should I supply as a bulk sample with the `-u` flag?*

+    The `-u` flag is optional.
+By default, PaSD-qc will use a generic bulk PSD to normalize your single-cell samples.
+This will work fine for general purpose evaluation of samples.
+However, if you performed bulk sequencing at the same time as you sequenced the single cells, you may get more accurate estimates by using your own bulk sample.
+To do this, simply run PaSD-qc on the bulk sample and then supply the path to the resulting PSD file using the `-u` flag when profiling the single cells.
+E.g
+    ```
+    PaSDqc QC -u /path/to/your/<bulk_name>.chroms.spec ...
+    ```

-5. *I deleted the html report.
+6. *I deleted the html report.
 Do I have to rerun the whole pipeline?*

    No. The steps of PaSD-qc can be run separately.
 To regenerate the report, simply run `./PaSDqc.py report -d /path/to/analysis/dir -c categorical_spectra_XX.txt`.
 Regenerating a report generally takes less than 1 minute.

    To see all functions of PaSD-qc, run `./PaSD-qc.py -h`.

-6. *Do you have some example data I can try out on?*
+7. *Do you have some example data I can try out on?*

    Yes.
 The source code is distributed with an `examples` directory, which contains comprehensive instructions on basic and advanced usage of PaSD-qc.
 The tutorials are distributed as Jupyter notebooks, which can run once PaSDqc has been installed.
 To check that your installation is functional, you can re-compile the report in `01_example_report` navigating to the cloned repository and running
    ```